 FIE staff will communicate with you via your student portal and email following your acceptance to FIE.
 Please ensure the email address you gave on the FIE Administration Form is correct and that your junk mail settings allow messages from FIE to reach your inbox.

-You will receive the following information from FIE staff via email.
-Some of the information is also available via the links below.
-Please read it all carefully!
+You will receive the following information from FIE staff via email:

 - Welcome to FIE

 - Student Life, Residence Life, and Administration Team Introduction

 - Residence Life Policies, Procedures & Code of Conduct

 - Travel insurance registration and documentation (if applicable)